 What Are the Duties of a Successor Trustee?

-Your successor trustee is tasked with managing the assets in your trust as he or she sees fit.
+Your successor trustee will need to manage the assets in your trust as he or she sees best fit.
 The successor trustee will do so until the time comes to transfer the assets to your beneficiaries.

 This responsibility only kicks in, however, once you can no longer effectively serve as your own trustee.
 Once you die, your trustee must appraise the value of all the assets in the trust, determine and pay any tax liabilities and set aside a fund for any expenses that the administration of the trust may incur.
 If you named your trust as the beneficiary of any life insurance policies, your trustee will also need to collect those policies.

 Let’s say your trust needs to exist for a long time after you die.
-In this case, your successor trustee will need to choose how the assets in your trust are invested and keep tabs on the investments.
+In this case, your successor trustee will choose how to invest the assets in your trust.
+They’ll also be responsible for keeping tabs on these investments.
 Once the time comes to close the trust, your trustee will be in charge of distributing assets to the proper beneficiaries according to the terms of the trust.

 How Is a Successor Trustee Different From an Executor?